LiChangNY/US_Flight_2008/d3/v5/README.md

 LC: *I increased the font size as well as the placement.*

 After this revision, Charlie replied that I have addressed all her comments.
-I then showed the fourth to a third person, which is my husband.
+I then showed the fourth version to the last reviewer-my husband.

 ### Feedback on [v4](http://lichangny.github.io/d3/v4/index.html)